Participatory Budgeting in the 26th Ward

 • Residents of the 26th Ward who are over 14 years-old may vote.

-• Voting for the 2026 Menu will open in November 2025.
+• Voting for the 2026 Menu will open late November 2025.

 • In 2024, 26th Ward Summer Youth Interns collaborated with Thea Crum of UIC Great Cities Institute to design the rules and procedures for this process.